pachyderm/docs-content/latest/deploy-manage/manage/s3gateway/aws.md

 ---
 # metadata #
 title: AWS CLI
-description: Learn how to configure AWS CLI for {{%productName%}}'s S3 Gateway
+description: Learn how to configure AWS CLI for the S3 Gateway
 date:
 # taxonomy #
 tags: